dhatri713/parkinsons-disease-detection/README.md

-## Learning how to create and End to End project in Data Science.
+## Learning how to create an End to End project in Data Science.
 Will add more information later.